reserve-protocol/protocol/docs/collateral.md

 ### Demurrage Collateral

-In some cases the collateral token does not have a reference unit it is nondecreasing against except for itself.
-In this case a revenue stream can be created by composing a synthetic reference unit that refers to a falling quantity of the collateral token.
-This causes the reference unit to become inflationary with respect to the collateral unit, resulting in a monotonically increasing `refPerTok()`.
+If the collateral token does not have a reference unit it is nondecreasing against except for itself, a revenue stream can be created by composing a synthetic reference unit that refers to a falling quantity of the collateral token.
+This causes the reference unit to become inflationary with respect to the collateral unit, resulting in a monotonically increasing `refPerTok()` and allowing the protocol to recognize revenue.

 Consider `wstETH`, the wrapped version of Lido's `stETH` token.
 While the `wstETH/stETH` exchange rate should generally increase, there may be times when Lido node operators go offline and the exchange rate temporarily falls.
-This is very different than a case like `cWETH`, where even a small decrease in `refPerTok()` would be sufficient to justify defaulting the collateral on the grounds that the protocol itself is failing. _Large_ decreases may be sufficient to justify default, but small decreases may be acceptable.
-Unfortunately, the protocol requires `refPerTok()` is strictly nondecreasing.
-One way to achieve this is to make the collateral self-referential, with a penalty term based on how much time has passed.
-We call this _demurrage_.
+This is very different than a case like `cWETH`, where even a small decrease in `refPerTok()` would be sufficient to justify defaulting the collateral on the grounds that the protocol itself is failing. _Large_ decreases may be sufficient to justify default, but small decreases may be acceptable/expected.

-Plan: In order to ensure `refPerTok()` is nondecreasing the reference unit is defined as a falling quantity of the collateral unit.
+Plan: To ensure `refPerTok()` is nondecreasing, the reference unit is defined as a falling quantity of the collateral unit.
 As the reference unit "gets smaller", `refPerTok()` increases.
-This is viewed by the protocol as appreciation, allowing it to decrease how much `wstETH` is required to back the RToken supply.
+This is viewed by the protocol as appreciation, allowing it to decrease how much `wstETH` (or more generally: collateral token) is required per basket unit.

-Alternatively you can view this as making the reference unit inflationary, which may or may not be an easier mental model.

 **Reference Unit**